Accounting of Crypto & NFTs in India Explained

 Recognition Criteria

-• Identifiable
+• Identifiable Asset

-• No physical substance
+• No Physical Substance

 Subsequent Measurement